MariaSyed/RoutePlanner/README.md

 2. _UX Improvement_: Better handling when user denies location permission.
 For now, it fills in default location.
 3. _UX/DX Improvement_: Add react-navigation or react-native-navigation for better flow of screens.
 For now, it is done within one component to not complicate it further.

-3. _DX Improvement_: Find root cause for metro bundler not working as it should.
-This issue was present with an empty react native project as well.
+3. _DX Improvement_: Update react-native version to remove bundler bug
 4. _DX Improvement_: Store base url as an environment variable
 5. _DX Improvment_: Use React Hooks
 6. _DX Improvement_: Tests